Blog

 Congratulations, you’ve now come to the end of our guide!
 With an understanding of the dimensions and clearances necessary to build a refrigerator cabinet surround, along with knowledge of its components and how to assemble them, you can now tackle this project with confidence.
 But don’t forget about finishing it off – adding a stainless steel trim kit can take it to the next level.
 You may need one or two additional hands when installing it, but the effort will be worth it in order to give your kitchen the built-in look you've been dreaming of!
 So don't delay – find and shop for your trim kits today, and start making those dreams come true.
 Good luck!

-Shop Refrigerator Trim Kits
+Shop Refrigerator Trim Kit

 « Back to Blog